| | | | |

 • Mix all three things together so they are evenly distributed.

-• Now using a sharp knife cut 3/4 cup of really cold butter into the bowl, and using a pastry cutter or a fork, mix the butter into the flour.
+• Using a sharp knife cut 3/4 cups of really cold butter into the bowl, and using a pastry cutter or a fork, mix the butter into the flour.

 • Do not knead.
 Kneading will mean a hard crust.